DevExcel-Assessments/mern-fullstack-template/README.md

 ---

 ## SUBMISSION DETAILS
-**TOTAL DAYS: 4**

 **TOTAL HOURS: 16**

+**TOTAL DAYS: 3**

 **START DATE:** **2025-07-03**

-**SUBMISSION DEADLINE:** **2025-07-10**
+**SUBMISSION DEADLINE:** **2025-07-07**

+Note:
-This task requires a total of 16 working hours, distributed over 4 working days.
-The timeline allows some flexibility, as the work can be planned and completed with an average of 4 hours per day.
-The purpose of this distribution is to ensure quality and manageable pacing without overburdening any single day.
+This task requires a total of 16 working hours, to be completed over 3 working days.
+The timeline giving you a practical window from Thursday, July 3rd to Tuesday, July 7th to complete the task.
-Please make sure the final submission is completed on or before July 10, 2025.

 > **NOTE:** All features must be commit-time-tracked.
 > **NOTE:** Include `.env.example` and detailed run instructions in `README.md`.